Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Clean up hacked WordPress

-One of the first steps you should take is immediately changing all of your WordPress passwords.
+One of the first steps you should take is to immediately change all of your WordPress passwords.

 This includes passwords across all of your WordPress user accounts, your WordPress hosting account, your FTP or SSH user accounts, and your WordPress database password.